csmith1188/GTSdocs/README.md

 # GTSdocs
 This is to learn how to do different things in RPG Maker MV.
 # How to Use
-Download the Word file
+Download the Word file,
-Open in Word
+Open in Word,
 Read